Go to Base Symbols

 This command allows you to navigate up the inheritance hierarchy to a base type or method of the current symbol.
 You can invoke this command from the Solution Explorer, from the Structure window and other tool windows.

 Navigation in the opposite direction is available with the Go to Derived Symbols and Go to Implementation commands.

-- Press Alt+Home or choose in the main menu.
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Ctrl+U or choosefrom the main menu.
+Alternatively, you can press Ctrl+Shift+A, start typing the command name in the popup, and then choose it there.

 You can do one of the following:

-- To view and analyze the list of matched items in the Find Results window, click Open in Find Results or press Ctrl+Enter.
+To view and analyze the list of matched items in the Find window, click Open in Find Window , press Shift+Enter or + on the numeric keypad.

 If a method overrides, implements, or hides another method, you can see it by the presence of a special icon (for example, ) that appears to the left of the method declaration.
 Hover the mouse over this icon to see the base type for this method; click the icon to navigate up the methods hierarchy.

 If the item you navigate to belongs to the current solution, JetBrains Rider opens the corresponding file in the editor and places the caret at the symbol declaration.
 If it is in referenced libraries, JetBrains Rider navigates according to the settings defined on thepage of JetBrains Rider settings Ctrl+Alt+S.